Spotfire Developer Documentation

 The SDK

-The SDK from Spotfire Developer provides required Spotfire developer resources: the Spotfire Extension Project Templates, development assemblies, example projects, and the Package Builder application which can be used to wrap the extensions for deployment.
+The SDK from Spotfire Developer provides required Spotfire developer resources: the Spotfire Extension Project Templates, development assemblies, example projects, and the Package Builder console application which is used to wrap the extensions for deployment.
 Some of the examples are available for deployment of Web Player packages on either Windows or Linux platforms.

 The SDK is required when extending the platform.
 See Downloading Spotfire Developer for information on how to obtain the Developer product and the SDK files.